 Multiple areas: £300 – £500

-Searches for Botox experiences are rarely about the substance itself, but rather about:
+Searches for Botox experiences are often less about the product itself and more about:

 communication and expectation management

-Experiences show that satisfaction is mainly linked to aesthetic judgment and technique, not the brand of botulinum toxin used.
+Patient feedback suggests that satisfaction is largely influenced by the practitioner’s aesthetic judgement and injection technique, rather than the specific brand of botulinum toxin used.

 Botox is often compared with: